joegarb/angularjs-cv/README.md

     npm install

-Create a `data.json` file at the project root to provide data for the app, using `data.json_example` as an example.
+Create a `data.json` file at the project root to provide data for the app, using `data-example.json` as an example.

 ## Run Development Server